A continuum model of multi-phase reactive transport in igneous systems: Introduction

-Developing a macroscopic model of coupled thermodynamic and mechanical behavior at scales much larger than microscopic phase constituents---solid grains, liquid films, tubes ore droplets, gas bubbles---builds on a long line of scientific inquiry \citep[e.g.,][]{degroot84,truesdell84}.
-The most common approach for formulating multi-phase models is known as Mixture Theory.
-The theory assumes that macroscopic effects of microscopic phase interactions may be modeled as an interacting set of interpenetrating continuum fields that represent the mixture of phases at the system scale.
-Implicit to the approach is the concept of scale separation, namely that it is possible---indeed, appropriate---to spatially average over processes at the local scale to derive a simplified model of system-scale behavior without capturing scales in between \citep[e.g.,][]{anderson1967fluid, slattery1967flow}.
+Developing macroscopic models of coupled thermodynamic and mechanical behavior of systems much larger than their microscopic constituents builds on a long line of scientific inquiry \citep[e.g.,][]{degroot84,truesdell84}.
+One common approach is known as Mixture Theory \citep[e.g.,][]{Bowen1976}.
+The theory assumes that the macroscopic behaviour resulting from microscopic phase interactions may be modeled as a set of interpenetrating and interacting continuum fields.
+Implicit to the approach is the concept of scale separation, namely that it is possible---indeed, appropriate and meaningful---to average over processes at the local scale to derive a model of system-scale behavior without capturing any of the scales in between \citep[e.g.,][]{anderson1967fluid, slattery1967flow}.

-In mixture models, the distributed microscopic properties of a representative volume of multi-phase aggregate are represented by a point on a set of continuum fields (see Fig.~\ref{fig:consv}).
-On the local scale, phase constituents including solid grains, liquid films, and gas bubbles occupy a finite volume and interact across well-defined interfaces.
-On the continuum scale, they are represented by the volume fraction they occupy in a control volume and their behavior is described by averaged phase interaction terms.
-Needless to say, different phase distributions may result in identical phase fractions, and system-scale interaction terms may not fully capture local processes, highlighting that some information will be lost in the transition to the continuum scale.
+In mixture models, the distributed microscopic properties of a volume of multi-phase aggregate are represented by a point on a set of macroscopic continuum fields (see Fig.~\ref{fig:consv}).
+At the local scale, solid grains, liquid films, and gas bubbles occupy a finite volume and interact across well-defined interfaces.
+At the system scale, phases are represented by the volume fraction they occupy in a control volume and their interactions are described by averaged process terms.
+This approach entails that different local phase topologies may result in identical averaged phase fractions, and that local mechanical and thermodynamical phase interactions are reduced to non-unique and often phenomenological constitutive relations and material closures.
+Mixture models hence strategically prioritize the tractable description of system-scale behaviour over the rigorous and well-resolved representation of local-scale phase interactions.

-Formally, the transition of scales is achieved by spatial averaging.
-Multiple techniques have been proposed to accomplish the task \citep[e.g.,][]{boruvka1985free, quintard1988two, gray1993mathematical, whitaker2013method}.
-The aim of these methods is to replace the complexity of local-scale topologies and processes with appropriately defined spatially averaged terms.
-For example, spatial averaging would be used to represent the fluctuating motion of phase constituents within a control volume by a single averaged phase velocity.